F-I-D-O/Future-Config/README.md

 # Future-Config
-Future config is a configuration format and a set of libraries to use the config files.
+Future config is a configuration system and a set of libraries to make this system work in different programming languages.
 Currently supported languages are Python and Java.

 ## Why another config format?
 Future-Config is designed for complicated projects with dozens or hundereds configurable properties that needs to be appropriately structured.
-If you want simple config files, you should opt for some well-established alternative.
+If you want a very basic config system, you should opt for some well-established alternative.
-The differenc ebetween Future-Config and other config/text formats is displayed in table bellow:
+The following table lists the features of Future-Config and the support of those features in different config formats.

 |                         | Future-Config | ini | XML | YAML | TOML | JSON |
 |-------------------------|---------------|-----|-----|------|------|------|